Skip to content

 Programme background

-Future Leaders has been set up as part of the Greater London Authority’s (GLA) Effective Transitions Programme.
-In addition to the core aim of improving the life chances of young people, the GLA also wants to build evidence about what works.
-Future Leaders will be evaluated, and the findings used to achieve better outcomes and increase the impact of future projects working to prevent young black men becoming unemployed.
+Phase 1 of Future Leaders was set up as part of the Greater London Authority’s (GLA) Effective Transitions Programme.
+Future Leaders will be evaluated, and the findings used to achieve better outcomes and increase the impact of future projects working to prevent young black men and women becoming unemployed.
+Phase 2 of the programme is run in partnership with West London Careers Hub and the Careers & Enterprise Company.

 If you have any questions or would like any further information, please email: